 I studied chemistry and biochemistry at the University of Toulouse.
 My intention was always to use my training in science and apply it to issues relating to viticulture.

-I started my professional career in the 1970s working for a laboratory that carried out research and analysis for various wine and cognac makers including the House of Rémy Martin.
+I started my professional career in the 1970s working for a laboratory that carried out research and analysis for various wine and cognac makers, including the House of Rémy Martin.
 This was essentially my introduction to the world of cognac.
 Andre Heriard-Dubreuil was very forward-thinking in this respect.
-He understood early on the importance of science as an aide to understanding the process of extracting the best eaux-de-vie.
-I eventually integrated the House of Rémy Martin when Andre Heriard-Dubreuil set up the brand’s in house laboratory and testing facilities.
+He understood early on the importance of science as an aide to understanding the process of extracting the best Eaux-de-vie.
+I eventually integrated the House of Rémy Martin when Andre Heriard-Dubreuil set up the brand’s in-house laboratory and testing facilities.

 5. What are the qualifications required to play your current role?

-I don’t consider the act of sharing my knowledge and savoir faire with others as a threat to my authority as some may.
-I draw tremendous satisfaction from sharing my skills and transmitting my knowledge to them and knowing they in turn will do the same for the next generation.
-Imparting my knowledge to my team is for me a true pleasure.
+I don’t consider the act of sharing my knowledge and savoir-faire with others as a threat to my authority as some may.
+I draw tremendous satisfaction from sharing my skills and transmitting my knowledge to them and knowing they, in turn, will do the same for the next generation.
+Imparting my knowledge to my team is, for me, a true pleasure.

 6. Is this profession favorable for women?

 As I said, the profession is getting more and more open to women.
 But the most important thing is that you have to focus on your work.
-Make qualitative product, develop your ability to taste, then no one will care about the fact you are a woman.
+Make qualitative products, develop your ability to taste, then no one will care about the fact you are a woman.

 7. If yes, then why do we see fewer women pursuing a career in this industry?

 The cognac and wine industries are changing.
 The industry is more open to women than it might have been in the past.